apache/iceberg/site/README.md

 ### Publishing

-After site changes are committed, you can publish the site with this command:
+After site changes are committed, you can publish the site to the `apache` remote with this command:

 ```
 ./gradlew deploySite
 ```

-This assumes that the Apache remote is named `apache` and will push to the `asf-site` branch.
-You can specify the name of a different remote by appending `-Premote.name=<remote-name>` to the `./gradlew deploySite` command.